 • To ensure the use we put that data to is compliant with the law and best practice

-So you know who to speak to, and under the guidance of the new law, we have appointed Katie Vincent as our Data Manager (also known as a ‘data controller’).
-Their email is: firstname.lastname@example.org.
+So you know who to speak to, and under the guidance of the new law, we have appointed a Data Manager (also known as a ‘data controller’).
+Their email is: email@example.com.
 Please be in touch if you have an enquiry.
 Their job is to be responsible for, and control the processing of, personal information.